-- One pint or quart jar pressure canned vegetables (no tomatoes or pickles - 16.
-One quart or one pint jar of plain canned tomatoes
+15. One pint or quart jar pressure canned vegetables (no tomatoes or pickles

 FOOD SCIENCE & NUTRITION POSTER & EDUCATION DISPLAYS

 Posters and Educational Displays must be permanently signed and dated on the back prior to lamination.
 Judging committee may mark or punch if not marked.
 Text of posters and displays should be readable from at least 10 ft. away.
 Poster size is 14"x 22", Educational displays should be no larger than 3'x 4' (depth x width) and self-standing.